shoutem/shoutem.github.io/_posts/1-1-5-CreatingScreen.md

   })(RestaurantsList)
 ```

 To `RestaurantDetails` screen, just copy the following code.
 We're not introducing anything new, just using already shown React Native components.
-We also removed `connect` function, since this screen doesn't need state.
+We also removed `connect` function, since this screen doesn't need a state.

 ```JSX{6-7,10-26}
 #file: app/screens/RestaurantDetails.js